Max Muncy Player Props: Dodgers vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in the league.
+- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in the league.

-- The Orioles have the 16th-ranked team ERA across all league pitching staffs (4.16).
+- The Orioles have a 4.21 team ERA that ranks 16th across all league pitching staffs.

-- Orioles pitchers combine to allow 109 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Orioles pitchers combine to allow 110 total home runs at a rate of 1.2 per game (to rank 16th in the league).

 © 2023 Data Skrive.
 All rights reserved.